Pupil Premium

 Challenge number(s) addressed |

-Enrichment packs for each PP child at the end of each term.
-Chromebooks for each PP child that needs them |
+Enrichment packs for each PP child at the end of each term, music lessons |

 |

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year

 Externally provided programmes

-Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

 Programme |